christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 Preface
 ------------------

+Setting the stage.

-The central points of this books can be summarized as follows:
+The central points of this book can be summarized as follows:

 1)There existed a Byzantine imperial cult where Julius Caesar took on the role of Asander of Bosphorus, and Cleopatra took on the role of Dynamis, queen of Bosphorus. \
 2)The elites of antiquity used numerous aliases and regional identities as part of their colonial program. \